FroeMic/TUM-IN-Protein-Prediction-1/lectures/14-alignments-2.md

 > **4\) Collect all pairs and build profile
 > 5\) ... compare sequences \(profile-sequence\) and iterate**

+**Question:** Why is PSI-BLAST so fast?

+> Because it drastically reduces the length of the comparisons with dynamic programming.

 #### 6. Hidden Markov Models \(HMM\)

 #### 7. HMM for Alignment